Ballot Processing Judge Positions

 Assist in the orderly voter flow at secure 24/7 drop-off locations on Election Day

-Election Judges are paid an hourly wage above minimum wage (usually $10/hr)
+Election Judges are paid an hourly wage above minimum wage (usually $10.50 per hour)

 Length of Assignment

-Length of election judge assignments range from one day to five weeks, starting as early as October up through Election Day.
+Length of election judge assignments range from one day to five weeks, starting as early as end of May through Election Day.

 Are you interested in being part of the Elections Team responsible for making every vote count in El Paso County?